Hwasong-11C

-The Hwasong-11C (Note: Also known as Hwasong-11Da, Hwasongpho-11Da, Hwasongpho-11Da-2.5.

-Unofficial or reported external designations of Hwasong-11C include KN-23A, KN-23B and KN-30.) is a North Korean single-stage, solid-fueled short-range ballistic missile.
+The Hwasong-11C is a North Korean single-stage, solid-fueled short-range ballistic missile.
 It was first displayed during a military parade on 14 January 2021.
-As the larger variant of Hwasong-11A (KN-23), Hwasong-11C has a heavier warhead compared to its baseline version.
-North Korean state media claimed that the Hwasong-11C's warhead is 2500 kg.
-First test of Hwasong-11C occurred on 25 March 2021.
+A larger variant of the Hwasong-11A, Hwasong-11C has a heavier warhead compared to its baseline version, with the payload mass being claimed by North Korean state media as 2500 kg.
+First test of Hwasong-11C occurred on 25 March 2021 and mass production began in late 2025.
+In August 2026, Ukraine claimed Russia received Hwasong-11C missiles from North Korea.

-Hwasong-11C also has a larger version with a 4500 kg warhead, which was first tested on 1 July 2024.
+Continued developments resulted in two further variants.
+In July 2024, a 4.5-ton warhead version Hwasong-11C was revealed.
+In late 2025, a Hwasong-11C-based design with hypersonic glide vehicle, called Hwasong-11E, was also unveiled.